-Valarie Kaur is a national interfaith leader, award-winning filmmaker, and civil rights advocate who centers her work around the power of storytelling.
-She is the founder of Groundswell at Auburn Seminary, a non-profit initiative with 100,000 members that equips people of faith in social change.
-Working with students and communities, she has led national programs and campaigns responding to hate crimes, racial profiling, immigration detention, marriage equality, and solitary confinement.
+Valarie Kaur is a national interfaith leader, documentary filmmaker, and lawyer who centers her work around the power of storytelling.
+She is the founder of Groundswell at Auburn Seminary, a non-profit initiative with 100,000 members that equips people of faith in social movements.
+Working with students and communities, she has made award-winning films and led campaigns on hate crimes, gun violence, racial profiling, immigration detention, and solitary confinement.
 Valarie is a prolific public speaker on college and university campuses and frequent political contributor on MSNBC to the Melissa Harris-Perry Show.
 Her opinion essays regularly appear on CNN, The Washington Post, and The Huffington Post.
 Valarie earned degrees at Stanford University, Harvard Divinity School, and Yale Law School, where she founded the Yale Visual Law Project to train students in the art of storytelling for social change.

-Valarie has been called “a standout figure in the world of interfaith organizing and activism” and “one of the most exceptional speakers and thinkers” of her generation.
+Valarie has been called “a standout figure in the world of interfaith organizing and activism” and “one of the most exceptional speakers and thinkers.”
 The Center for American Progress lists her among 13 national faith leaders to watch.
 In 2013, she was named one of eight Asian American women of influence, won a Person of the Year award by India Abroad, and delivered the Baccalaureate address for Stanford University.

 Valarie Kaur (pronounced “Core”) was born and raised in Clovis, California, a small town where her family settled as Punjabi farmers a century ago.
-A Sikh American, she began her journey as an advocate in the immediate aftermath of 9/11, when she chronicled hate crimes against Sikh and Muslim Americans across the country and produced her first film Divided We Fall (2008, Dir.
-Sharat Raju).
+A Sikh American, she began her journey as an advocate in the immediate aftermath of 9/11, when she chronicled hate crimes against Sikh and Muslim Americans across the country and produced her first film Divided We Fall (2008) with director and partner Sharat Raju.
 She earned bachelors degrees in religion and international relations at Stanford University (’03) where she was selected as Baccalaureate speaker for her class, a masters in theological studies at Harvard Divinity School (’07) as a Harvard Presidential Scholar, and a law degree at Yale Law School (’12) as a Knight Law and Media Scholar.
-In law school, she clerked on the Senate Judiciary Committee, traveled to Guantanamo to report on the military commissions, filed a landmark immigrant rights lawsuit with her clinic team in law school, co-led a high-profile campaign against racial profiling with a coalition in East Haven, Connecticut.
-As a visiting fellow at the Information Society Project of Yale Law School, she founded the Yale Visual Law Project where she makes films on social justice issues.
+In law school, she clerked on the Senate Judiciary Committee, traveled to Guantanamo to report on the military commissions, filed a landmark immigrant rights lawsuit with her clinic team in law school, and co-led a high-profile campaign against racial profiling with a coalition in East Haven, Connecticut.
+As Visiting Fellow at the Information Society Project of Yale Law School, she founded the Yale Visual Law Project where she has made documentary films on social justice issues.

 In 2011, working at the intersection of religion and politics, spirituality and social justice, she launched Groundswell at Auburn Seminary to equip the multifaith movement for justice with 21st century tools.
-Valarie continues to serve as a national Sikh voice and interfaith leader, including in response to the August 2012 mass shooting in a Sikh house of worship in Oak Creek, Wisconsin.
+Valarie continues to serve as a national interfaith leader and Sikh voice, including in response to the August 2012 mass shooting in a Sikh house of worship in Oak Creek, Wisconsin.

 Valarie lives with her filmmaking partner and husband Sharat Raju in Venice, California, where she enjoys running along the sea with their dog Shadi, dancing kathak and blues, and serving her friends exquisite chocolate.
-She believes that bending the arc for justice must be joyful.
+She believes that bending the arc of the moral universe toward justice must be joyful.